furkantatlisu/furkan_tatlisu_seleniumTask2/README.md

 ```
 First run may take some time as Maven dependencies are downloaded.

-ExtentReports HTML report is generated in reports/
+ExtentReports HTML report is generated in ./reports/

-Logs is generated in logs/
+Logs is generated in ./logs/

 ### 2. Re-run tests (if containers are already built)
 ```
-docker-compose run --rm tests
+docker-compose run --rm test-runner
 ```
 ### 3. Viewing Tests on Localhost
 The selenium-chrome container is not headless and supports VNC.